AIBincultars/AIBincultars.github.io/content/_index.md

          date_start: '2024-10-01'
          date_end: ''
          description: |2-
-             * Established the studio to optimize campus workflows using a Large Model RAG system.
+             * [cite_start]Established the studio to optimize campus workflows using a Large Model RAG system. [cite: 52]
-             * Developed an intelligent Q&A system to automate policy interpretation and improve the efficiency of academic and campus information services.
+             * [cite_start]Developed an intelligent Q&A system to automate policy interpretation and improve the efficiency of academic and campus information services. [cite: 52]
-             * The project won a National Third Prize in the "2025 National College Yiban Technology Innovation Competition".
+             * [cite_start]The project won a National Third Prize in the "2025 National College Yiban Technology Innovation Competition". [cite: 52]
        - title: Core Developer, Gesture Recognition System
          company: The 26th China Robot and Artificial Intelligence Competition Project
          company_url: ''